cmu-l3/ntp-toolkit/README.md

 After data extraction, one may train a model on it using [LeanHammer-training](https://github.com/hanwenzhu/LeanHammer-training) script and deploy the data and model to a premise selection service using [lean-premise-server](https://github.com/hanwenzhu/lean-premise-server).

+## Updating LeanHammer data extraction

+To update the revision of Lean & Mathlib to extract data from, update the `commit` and `lean` fields of `configs/config_mathlib_full.json` and `configs/config_mathlib.json`, then re-run extraction as above.

 ---

+## Original ntp-toolkit README:

 The neural theorem proving toolkit transforms Lean repositories into datasets for training and evaluating machine learning models.